 One on Papineau avenue and they were pretty quick to give me the price telling that the scooter would be ready in a couple of weeks.

 And there I’ve been told that they didn’t have any scooters at all, cause container with new models didn’t arrive.
-Oopsy Daisy!
+How Papineau place could possibly sell me a scooter is a big question.

-I gave them my name to put on the waiting list, but it didn’t take too long and they called me back in a month or so.
+I put my name on the waiting list, but it didn’t take too long and they called me back in a month or so.

-Now, one summer and 700 km later I’m still a happy owner of the Scootterre and ready to share my thoughts.
+Now, one summer and 700 km later I’m still a happy owner of the Scootterre and here is my review:

-1. Scootterre scooters use Supreme gas instead of Regular, it’s a bit pricier, but it still costs just C$3-C$5 for every 100-150km, unless oil prices rise dramatically.
+1. Scootterre scooters use Supreme gas instead of Regular, it’s a bit pricier, but it still costs just C$3-C$5 for every 100-150km, unless prices will rise dramatically.

 2. Roads in Montreal are really bad.